 QR3.8.5 Quantum Entanglement

-Two photons heading in opposite ways are physically apart so if each spins randomly, as quantum theory says, why can’t both be up or both be down?
-What connects them if not physicality?
-Quantum theory requires the initial zero spin to be conserved, but gives no clue as to how.
-Nature could conserve spin by making one photon spin up and the other down from the start, but apparently this is too much trouble.
-It lets both photons have either spin until one photon’s spin is registered, then instantly adjusts the other to be the opposite regardless of where the photons are in the universe.
-Entangled states that defy physical realism are now common in physics (Salart, Baas, Branciard, Gisin, & Zbinden, 2008).
+How can an event at one location affect another at any distance?
+For particle physics, the problem is that it can’t, but the evidence is that it does.
+Two photon particles heading in opposite directions are separate, so if they spin randomly, as they do, why can’t both spin up, or both spin down?
+Quantum theory just says the initial spin is conserved, but gives no clue as to how.
+Nature could conserve spin by making one photon spin up and the other down from the start, but apparently this is too much trouble, so it lets both have both spins until one is measured, then instantly adjusts the other to be the opposite, regardless of where they are in the universe.
+Entangled states that have no physical basis are now common in physics (Salart, Baas, Branciard, Gisin, & Zbinden, 2008).

 Figure 3.23.
 Entanglement as merged processing

-Entanglement effects are non-local for the same reason quantum collapse is, that client-server relations ignore the node-to-node speed of light transfer limit.
-By analogy, when pixels are produced on a screen, the processing doesn’t have to “go to” a point to do that.
-It can change any screen point directly and likewise photon servers act directly no matter how far apart entangled photons are on the “screen” of our space.
+Entanglement is then non-local for the same reason quantum collapse is, that client-server effects ignore the point-to-point transfer rate we call the speed of light.
+By analogy, a processor producing a screen pixel doesn’t have to go to that point to do it.
+It links to any screen point directly and likewise photon servers act regardless of how far apart entangled photons are on the screen of our space.

-Entanglement also underlies super-conductivity where many electrons entangle and again the server processing merges, so every electron is a processing hybrid of all the electrons.
-Electrons “move” with no resistance in a superconductor because each one in effect exists everywhere in the metal.
-In Bose-Einstein condensates any number of quantum processes can merge in this way.
+Entanglement also underlies super-conductivity where many electrons entangle, so every electron is run by all their servers.
+They then move with no resistance because, in effect, nothing moves in a superconductor metal.
+Bose-Einstein condensates let any number of quantum entities merge in this way.
+Chapter 6 explores the implications of this unique feature for consciousness.

 Next